 Amazon Seller Central puts your products in front of tens of millions of Amazon shoppers to help you grow your business.
 The Amazon Seller Central/Grow integration enables you to visualize the data about your products in a clear and efficient way, which will help you make informed decisions about your sales.

 NOTE: We are no longer actively supporting this integration as of March 20th, 2020.
 If you have previously authenticated this data source, it will still appear in the list of your data sources.
 We will not be improving this integration further.
-However, Amazon Seller Central is supported by a third-party ETL called Openbridge.
-To learn more, please reach out to your Grow account owner.
+However, Amazon Seller Central is supported by a third-party ETL called Saras Analytics.
+To learn more, please reach out to our Grow Support Team.

 How to Connect (for USA and Canada)